Segment Policy Optimization: Effective Segment-Level Credit Assignment in RL for Large Language Models: Segment Policy Optimization

-A segment is defined as a contiguous sequence of generated tokens, denoted as \(\text{seg}_k = [y_{t_k}, y_{t_k+1}, \dots, y_{t_{k+1}-1}]\), where \(t_k\) is the starting token index of the \(k\)-th segment.
-Formally, given a full generated trajectory \(\boldsymbol y = [y_1, y_2, \dots, y_T]\), the partition can be expressed as The SPO framework supports arbitrary partition strategies, allowing flexible definition of segment boundaries, without requiring semantic completeness.
+\textbf{(1) Flexible Segment Partition.} A segment is defined as a contiguous sequence of generated tokens, denoted as \(\text{seg}_k = [y_{t_k}, y_{t_k+1}, \dots, y_{t_{k+1}-1}]\), where \(t_k\) is the starting token index of the \(k\)-th segment.
+Formally, given a full generated trajectory \(\boldsymbol y = [y_1, y_2, \dots, y_T]\), the partition can be expressed as \(\boldsymbol y = [y_1, y_2, \dots, y_T]=[\text{seg}_1,\text{seg}_2,\cdots,\text{seg}_K]\).
+The SPO framework supports arbitrary partition strategies, allowing flexible definition of segment boundaries, without requiring semantic completeness.
 This flexibility enables us to choose partition granularity between token-level and trajectory-level, allowing a trade-off between computational cost and credit assignment.
-In this work, we consider two main partition strategies, designed for different Chain-of-Thought (CoT) scenarios: \begin{itemize}[left=0pt] \item \textbf{Fixed Token Count Partition.} A straightforward strategy that divides the sequence into segments of a predetermined fixed number of tokens. \item \textbf{Adaptive Cutpoint-based Partition.} An advanced strategy (see Section \ref{subsec:segment-partition-based-on-fixed-cutpoint-intervals}) that defines segments by accumulating a fixed number of low-probability tokens (i.e., tokens whose probabilities $\pi_\theta(y_t|s_t)$ are less than a threshold $\rho$).
-This strategy adaptively places segment boundaries at positions where \( V \) values are more likely to change, avoiding the issue in the fixed token count partition strategy where values may remain unchanged across segment boundaries when each segment is short. \end{itemize}
+In this work, we consider two main partition strategies, designed for different scenarios: \textbf{(a) Fixed Token Count Partition:} A straightforward strategy that divides the sequence into segments of a predetermined fixed number of tokens. \textbf{(b) Adaptive Cutpoint-based Partition:} An advanced strategy (see Section \ref{subsec:segment-partition-based-on-fixed-cutpoint-intervals}) that defines segments by accumulating a fixed number of low probability tokens (i.e., tokens whose probabilities $\pi_\theta(y_t|s_t)$ are less than a threshold $\rho$).
+This strategy places segment boundaries at positions where \( V \) values are more likely to change, avoiding the issue in the fixed token count partition strategy where \( V \) values may remain unchanged between segment boundaries when each segment is short.